cardano-foundation/CIPs/CIP-0021/README.md

 - inputs in transaction body
 - outputs in transaction body
-- asset groups (policy IDs) in an output
+- asset groups (policy IDs) in an output or in the mint field
 - tokens (asset names) in an asset group
 - certificates in transaction body
 - pool owners in a pool registration certificate